xitop/edzed/docs/blocks.rst

       The :ref:`persistent data storage<Storage for persistent state>` must be provided by the circuit.

-  - Timeout for asynchronous initialization and cleanup:
+  - Timeouts for asynchronous initialization and cleanup:
       Some blocks perform asynchronous operations.
 These
       arguments control the timeouts: